 The ClimbPro feature helps you manage your effort for the upcoming climbs on a course.
-You can view climb details, including gradient, distance, and elevation gain, before or in real time while following a course.
-Cycling climb categories, based on length and gradient, are indicated by color.
+Before your activity, you can view details about the climbs, including when they occur, average gradient, and total ascent.
+The climb categories, based on length and gradient, are indicated by color.